 Recording and mixing are two forms of artistic expression.
 Like drawing or painting, there’s a lot more to being proficient than just having natural talent.
-Innate talent will only get you so far while hard work and practice will get you further.
+Innate talent will only get you so far, while hard work and practice will get you further.
 A combination of both is when true genius happens.
 But there’s a reason there are so few geniuses.
-It’s rare that someone posses both the talent and dedication to become great at something.
-The vast majority of us have mediocre talent and average work ethic.
+It’s rare that someone possesses both the talent and dedication to become great at something.
+The vast majority of us have mediocre talent and an average work ethic.
 For a lot of people that are naturally talented at something, they will try something out and discover they’re good at it, but their lack of work ethic stifles their progression into the next level of proficiency.
-Their natural talent made it easy to get started but when they reach the top of their talent limits and don’t keep up with the practice their progress diminishes.
+Their natural talent made it easy to get started, but when they reach the top of their talent limits and don’t keep up with the practice, their progress diminishes.

 I’m speaking from experience: my perfectionism and desire to be great is what ended up holding me back.
 I’ve touched on this in “Things I wish I learned sooner about audio engineering,” but there was a big part of me that was subconsciously steering away from making music for fear of being bad or creating something that I would not be proud of.
-I’m very opinionated and have strong feelings towards everything from fine art, music, food, to even things I don’t care about, like interior design or architecture… you name it, I have an opinion about it.
+I’m very opinionated and have strong feelings towards everything from fine art, music, and food to even things I don’t care about, like interior design or architecture… you name it, I have an opinion about it.

 Now, this harsh opinionated mindset works well when trying to figure out which EQ or compressor I want to use for certain specific scenarios, but it holds me back when I’m judging my work.
 It turns out I even have a strong opinion about myself!
 In the back of my head, I always feel that everything I do can be better.
 None of my work is ever finished.

 Da Vinci said, “Art is never finished, only abandoned.”